-Grapefruit juice is well-known to potentiate a long list of substances because it inhibits CYP3A4 .
-This enzyme group is largely responsible for metabolizing many medications as well as kratom .
+Grapefruit juice is well-known for potentiating many substances’ effects because it inhibits the CYP3A4 group of enzymes .
+These are mainly responsible for metabolizing many medications and supplements, including kratom .

 Essentially, kratom and grapefruit juice are metabolic competitors.
 This means that both substances have slowed elimination.

 It’s unknown how much grapefruit juice and kratom you’d have to take for any toxicity to build up in your body.
 When grapefruit juice is mixed with some other substances, it only takes one or two glasses.

 Grapefruit juice interacts with more than 85 different drugs.
 Of these, 43 can lead to serious side effects .
 Although grapefruit juice also interacts with kratom, the risk of an overdose is low.

 However, the risks go up if you take grapefruit juice with kratom regularly.
 If you’re new to the kratom world, make sure to know about the substances that might potentiate kratom’s effects and avoid them to stay safe.

 This can be a good thing — it helps you get the most out of your kratom and can allow you to consume less.
-But if you’re not careful, it can make the side effects worse or make addiction more likely.
+But if you’re not careful, it can worsen the side effects or make addiction more likely.